 Enlightenment is simple.
-As you watch this video (hit the picture) practice at my prompts as you listen.
+As you watch this video (Tap/click the picture below to watch) practice at my prompts as you listen.
 This is a great video to come back to and follow if you have lost you composure and want to regain your stillness.
 The simplicity of Presence practice and application of it will transform your life, as described in here (easier than reading!)

 There are many ways that Awakening is defined.
 In this webpage it is defined as: The capacity to be fully Present in this moment and to be consciously aware of this.
 Simple.

 This is a measurable outcome if you are willing to be honest with yourself.
 This can simply be experienced as space, stillness, aliveness, emptiness, hugeness and so on.
 It is via your body so it is grounded.
 If you are Present as defined by Eckhart Tolle then that is the Awakened state as described in this website.
 Other spiritual ways of describing Awakening can be the I AM, the I AM Presence.